-HBSE 4073 Teaching Speech, Language/Audiological Principles
+HBSE 4073 - Teaching Speech, Language and Communication Skills/Audiological Principles

-Course addresses audiological principles necessary to enable teachers of deaf and hard of hearing students to best support these student in their educational settings.
+Course addresses audiological principles necessary to enable teachers of deaf and hard of hearing students to best support these students in their educational settings.
 The course also covers various communication approaches in deaf education, phonetics, and techniques to develop speech, language, listening, and functional communication skills.
 The course provides study of theory, research, and practical audiological information as well as hands-on experiences with the most current audiological equipment.